Enderun Colleges

 Enderun Colleges is a private non-sectarian undergraduate college situated at the Bonifacio Global City in Taguig, Metro Manila, Philippines.

 It was established in 2005, then in its former campus in Wynsum Corporate Plaza in Ortigas Center.
 In 2008, it moved to its permanent 1.7-hectare campus in McKinley Hill, Bonifacio Global City, Metro Manila.

 Enderun takes its name from Enderun, the palace school established in Turkey during the Ottoman Empire where the most promising children were educated.

-Enderun Colleges’ bachelor's degree programs are not accredited by the Commission on Higher Education (CHED).